Regular spherical dust spacetimes

 \section{VI.
 Regular Centres}

 In this section the possible types of origin (for which $R\rightarrow 0$) are determined by imposing the conditions of section IV.
 Only comoving origins are possible, and they may join only to solutions (s1)-(s5).
-All the results are given in table \ref{centraltab}, in which (i) derives from the condition $R\rightarrow 0$, (ii) derives from $\lim_\pm g_{rr}\neq 0$, and (iii) forces the shear to vanish.
-In each case $M/R^3\rightarrow \frac{4}{3}\pi\mu$, which is the Newtonian limit.
-Examples are provided; in each the origin lies at $r=0$.
-The central behaviours of (s4) and (s5) generalise previous results.\\ (INSERT TABLE \ref{centraltab} HERE)\\
+All the results are given in Table \ref{centraltab}, in which (i) derives from the condition $R\rightarrow 0$, (ii) derives from $\lim_\pm g_{rr}\neq 0$, and (iii) forces the shear to vanish.
+In each case $M/R^3\rightarrow \frac{4}{3}\pi\rho$, which is the Newtonian limit.
+Examples are provided in the Table; in each the origin lies at $r=0$.
+The allowed ranges of $\tau, \eta$ follow from \eqref{5sol}.
+The central behaviours of (s4) and (s5) generalize previous results.

-One central limit suffices to illustrate the arguments used to obtain table \ref{centraltab}.
+One central limit suffices to illustrate the arguments used to obtain Table \ref{centraltab}.
 At an origin of (s4), suppose $\eta\rightarrow\infty$.
 Then by (\ref{5sol}), on approaching the origin \be e^\eta\approx\frac{2E^{3/2}\tau}{M}\rightarrow\infty, \ee and $R\rightarrow 0$ forces $E\rightarrow 0$, $M\rightarrow 0$.
 Now

 so that vanishing shear requires either \be \lim \left(\frac{T^\prime M}{E^{1/2}E^\prime}\right)=\lim\left( \frac{M^\prime}{E^{1/2}E^\prime}\right) =\lim\left[-\frac{T^\prime E}{E^\prime}+\frac{M^\prime}{E^{1/2}E^\prime} \log{\left(\frac{E^{3/2}}{M}\right)}\right]=0 \ee or \be \lim\left(\frac{E^{1/2}E^\prime}{M^\prime}\right) =\lim\left(\frac{MT^\prime}{M^\prime}\right)=0, ~~~\lim\left[\log\left(\frac{E^{3/2}}{M}\right)- \frac{T^\prime E^{3/2}}{M^\prime}\right]=1. \ee However the latter case (\ref{poss2}) is ruled out since the logarithmic term must diverge, by (\ref{eta2}).
 Hence (\ref{poss1}) is the only possibility, and this reduces to \be\lim\left(\frac{T^\prime E}{E^\prime}\right) =\lim\left[\frac{M^\prime}{E^{1/2}E^\prime}\log\left( \frac{E^{3/2}}{M}\right)\right]=0, \ee by consideration of (\ref{1234conds}) and (\ref{eta2}).
 From (\ref{rp4})